Understanding and Mitigating Errors of LLM-Generated RTL Code: Error Analysis of LLM-Generated RTL Code

 \subsubsection{Error Distribution Statistics Under Misinteroretation of Design Specifications}

 We statistically analyzed the distribution of the aforementioned error types across different LLMs, as illustrated in Fig \ref{fig:all}.

 Our analysis reveals that for all evaluated LLMs, the primary bottleneck in generating correct RTL code stems from insufficient circuit knowledge leading to design description misinterpretations.
-This is particularly pronounced in Qwen-Coder-32B and GPT-3.5 Turbo, where over 40 erroneous designs originated from this limitation.
-In contrast, GPT-4 Turbo demonstrates significantly better comprehension of circuit programming concepts, suggesting that scaling model parameters and training data - particularly to enhance circuit knowledge - effectively reduces RTL generation errors.
+This is particularly pronounced in \textit{Qwen2.5-Coder-32B-Instruct} and \textit{GPT-3.5 Turbo}, where over 40 erroneous designs originated from this limitation. {GPT-4 Turbo and CodeV-R1-RL-Qwen-7B also have more than 20 designs affected by such flaws, while Deepseek-v3.2 Speciale, due to its string programming capabilities, has only 6 related errors.}

 A substantial portion of errors also arises from multimodal information processing failures.
-The comparable performance across models in this category indicates that neither Qwen nor GPT series models have received adequate cross-modal alignment training specific to hardware design domains.
+The comparable performance across models in this category indicates that neither Qwen, {CodeV-R1} nor GPT series models have received adequate cross-modal alignment training specific to hardware design domains. {Thanks to its powerful comprehension and reasoning capabilities, Deepseek-v3.2-Speciale far surpasses other models in addressing such issues.}

 Additionally, a smaller but consistent error category involves ambiguous descriptions and limited long-context understanding.
-Performance in this aspect remains similar across model scales, from small models to larger GPT variants.
+Performance in this aspect remains similar across model scales, {from basic general-purpose models to powerful reasoning models}.
 Enhancing LLMs' robustness in generating RTL from vague specifications and improving their long-context comprehension in hardware design contexts remain critical research challenges.